MulitmeterManiac/cable_cam/README.md

 # cable_cam
-//repository for files that are required for a simple diy cable cam
+//repository for files that are required for a simple diy cable cam (intern project name: Felix sein Ding)
 //using raspi pico w and dc-motor driver

 #file_list